hughes84/my-blog-pp4/README.md

 * To implement fully functional features that will ease the staff members' tasks and upgrade clients' experience with the blog features;
 * To make the website responsive and functional on different devices.<br><br>

+## Design

+#### Colours

+* The colour scheme is kept simple by opting mainly for a combination of white text set against the dark backgrounds and black text against the white backgrounds.
+For the navbar, I selected a bright colour from Bootstrap to highlight the site name as well as encouraging the surrounding colours.
+The social links and nav bar selections change colour when hovered over to highlight selection.
+The footer follows suit with this method.
+Throughout the site the user will see bright, welcoming colours like this when hovering over certain sections as well as colourful buttons on each page.

+#### Typography

+* The Roboto font is used as the main font for the whole project.

+#### Imagery

+* All images on the site are related to the recipes, blogs and website design.
+There are 3 static images throughout the site.
+The remaining images will be uploaded by the author to the database.